ruizehung/ruizehung.github.io/_posts/2023-04-30-tranfer-to-GT.md

 ## Recommended Resources and Opportunities

 ### CS
-For CS students checkout [CS50 from Harvard](https://cs50.harvard.edu/college/2023/spring/).
-It is by far the best intro CS course I've ever seen online and is completed offered for free.
-The course covers quite a wide range of topics and the instructor David J. Malan is an amazing lecturer.
-I highly recommend this class for those who wants to enhance their CS fundamentals.
+For CS students, checkout [CS50 from Harvard](https://cs50.harvard.edu/college/2023/spring/).
+It is by far the best intro CS course I've ever seen online and is completely offered for free.
+The course covers quite a wide range of topics, and the instructor David J. Malan is an absolutely amazing lecturer.
+I highly recommend this course for those who wants to enhance their CS fundamentals.

 ### Math
 For Math related courses, I recommend checking out